Join our private Facebook group here:

 So, there are so many things where you look back and you don’t see how you can connect the dots.
 You don’t see where the dots would go.
 But looking back, you can see how the stain in the tapestry actually perfects the tapestry.

 Henry Chong: And it’s not just about success or failure, it’s about things needed to happen at just the right time in just the right way.
 They need to come together the way it is.

-Dr. David Tien: I’m tempted now to purposely create failure so I can get the benefit.
+David Tian: I’m tempted now to purposely create failure so I can get the benefit.
 That would be like getting a tapestry and then purposely trying to do imperfections.